 How Positivity Adds Fertilizer to Potential

 One of the hardest parts about transforming your thoughts to upbeat, optimistic, and goal-focused strategies is explaining to others how this change branches into other areas of a person’s life.
-It may start with trying to advance in your career to the next level.
+It may start with trying to advance your career to the next level.
 However, you will begin to notice the positive impact on your relationships with your friends, your boss, and your family.
 Where obstacles once blocked your view of opportunities all around you, that positivity will remove the dark clouds and let that sun shine through so you can see where to go next.

 Be Aware of Your Thoughts